shreyaa1811/ACMW-Jump-Project/docs/documentation/index.md

 For a complete example of documentation that includes code, images, and detailed explanations, see:

-- [ETL Process Guide](./etl-process) - A comprehensive guide to building ETL pipelines
+- [Datagrip](./datagrip) - A comprehensive guide to configure datagrip

 ## Project Documentation